Voting in Assisted Living Facilities

 - Ballots must be postmarked by Election Day.
 The USPS recommends mailing at least one week before Election Day.

 - If returning within one week of Election Day, consider using an official ballot drop box.

-- You can find drop box locations at gov or by contacting your county elections office.
+- You can find drop box locations at VoteWA.gov or by contacting your county elections office.